 During the Conduct Conference, a student and their Hearing Officer may engage in a conversation to discuss responsibility and appropriate sanctions for the alleged violations.
-During this meeting, the Hearing Officer may withdraw any alleged policy violation deemed to be without basis.
+During this meeting, or within a reasonable timeframe thereafter, the Hearing Officer may drop any alleged policy violation deemed to be without basis.